Jayalakshmig06/calculator/README.md

 # calculator
-Using Python language creating a calculator
+Using Python language creating a calculator.